 In this quick list, I’m going to share with you 19 great Sketch plugins that could make your workflow much easier.
-They cover extremely useful things like generating dummy data to small and tedious things like clearing a layer’s style with a single keyboard shortcut.
+They provide you with extremely useful things from generating dummy data to small and tedious things such as clearing the style of a layer with a single keyboard shortcut.

-If you work with Marvel, the prototyping tool, a lot, you’ll find this plugin extremely useful.
-You no longer have to export and input your design manually.
+If you work a lot with Marvel, the prototyping tool you’ll find this plugin extremely useful.
+You no longer have to export and import your design manually.

-If you and your team prefer to share Sketch files among one another, this is a great plugin for you.
-Notebook plugin allows you to keep notes on your Sketch artboards.
-You can edit them all you wish.
-The downside of this plugin is it’s still very new.
+If you and your team prefer to share Sketch files among each other this can be a great plugin for you.
+The Notebook plugin allows you to keep notes on your Sketch artboards.
+You can edit them as you wish.
+The downside of this plugin is that it’s still very new.

-A lot of things that should be automatic are not, yet.
-For instance, when you move an element elsewhere, the note annotation does not.
+A lot of things that should be automatic are not there yet.
+For instance, when you move an element, the note annotation doesn’t follow it.
 You have to tell the plugin to do so.
-It can be a bit tedious but at least you get to have notes inside of sketch.
+It can be a bit tedious but at least you can make notes inside Sketch.

-So many designers use so many different icon fonts.
-It can screw the Sketch file up if you don’t have a backup if a colleague opens a file without having all the assets like correct icon fonts.
+Designers use so many different icon fonts.
+It can screw the Sketch file up if you don’t have a backup when a colleague opens a file without having all the assets, for instance correct icon fonts.

-With this plugin, you can easily convert your icon fonts into outlines.
+With this plugin, you can easily convert your icon fonts to outlines.
 This will make everybody’s life easier.
-Especially for those designers often sharing files.
+Especially for designers who often share files.

-As its own name suggests, RenameIt lets you rename multiple Sketch layers at once.
-You can rename them to be the same thing like “Button.”
-You can rename them to be sequential to like in the image above.
-You can add to the existing names.
+As its name suggests, RenameIt lets you rename multiple Sketch layers at once.
+You can rename them to use the same name, for instance “Button.”
+You can also rename them to be sequential, like on the image above.
+And, you can add layers the existing names as well.

-The tool is very handy in keeping your files easily organized.
-Additionally, you can search and replace layer names with RenameIt too.
+The tool is very handy for keeping your files easily organized.
+Additionally, you can search and replace layer names with RenameIt.

-If you work with Android designs in Sketch, you know how hard it is to export it for the developers.
-With this plugin, you can easily export everything you’d need at once.
+If you work with Android designs in Sketch you know how hard it is to export your work to the developer team.
+With this plugin, you can easily export everything you need at once.

 Symbols for Sketch is a plugin that lets you easily create icon fonts in Sketch.
-It comes with an easy to use template.
-All you have to do is design your icons and run Gulp in order to quickly convert your Sketch files into usable icon fonts.
+It comes with an easy-to-use template.
+All you have to do is design your icons and run Gulp in order to quickly convert your Sketch files to usable icon fonts.

-It’s never a great idea to sacrifice accessibility for a cool looking color scheme.
+It’s never a great idea to sacrifice accessibility just for a good-looking color scheme.
 The worst is when the color looks okay on one screen but terrible on another.

-To always be sure that the contact is good quality, use the Color Contrast Analyser plugin.
-It’s a great Sketch plugin that actually tells you if your contact is so bad, it’s failing the accessibility standards.
+To always make sure that the contact is of high quality, use the Color Contrast Analyser plugin.
+It’s a great Sketch plugin that actually tells you if your contrast is so bad that it fails W3C’s accessibility standards.

-I’m surprised that there is no shortcut in Sketch for this by default.
+I’m surprised that there is no shortcut in Sketch for this feature by default.
 Especially because this is such a common problem.
-Accidentally filling in the wrong colours for a border or fill, or even playing around with colors, happens way too often.
+Accidentally using the wrong color for a border or fill happens way too often.
+You may also want to play around with colors without too much hassle.

-With the Swap Fill Border plugin, you use a keyboard shortcut to, well, swap the fill and border colors with one another.
-It’s a really great Sketch plugin, if I may say so myself.
+With the Swap Fill Border plugin, you can use a keyboard shortcut to, well, swap the fill and border colors with one another.
+It’s a really great Sketch plugin if I can say so.